morrolinux/mpradio/README.md

 rdsPattern=$ARTIST_NAME - $SONG_NAME	;Pattern which is passed to eval() to produce title EG: $SONG_YEAR - $ALBUM_NAME

 ```
-Optional: Protect your SD card from corruption setting Read-Only mode
+Optional: Protect your SD card from corruption by setting Read-Only mode.

 use utility/roswitch.sh as follows:

 `roswitch.sh ro` to enable read-ony (effective from next boot)